TheWolfStreet/ags2-shell/README.md

 ![Demonstration](README.png)

-A port of Aylur's AGS shell from AGS v1 to AGS v2, with a subset of features.
+A port of Aylur's AGS shell from AGS v1 to AGS v2, with a subset of features and slight tweaks.
 Tightly coupled with Hyprland.

 ## Acknowledgments
 Special thanks to [Aylur](https://github.com/Aylur) for the original [AGS v1 shell](https://github.com/Aylur/dotfiles/tree/18b83b2d2c6ef2b9045edefe49a66959f93b358a), [Astal](https://github.com/Aylur/Astal), and the [AGS CLI](https://github.com/Aylur/ags).